|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 Franche-Comté en Fête

-Celebrating a unique and acclaimed yellow coloured wine, the Percèe du Vin Jaune in Franche-Comté is a festival of warmth and good humour attracting an average of 45,000 visitors.
+Celebrating a unique and acclaimed yellow coloured wine, the Percèe du Vin Jaune in Franche-Comté is a festival of warmth and good humour.
 Barry Whittingham reports

 This unique festival celebrates a very special kind of wine.
 Though its origins are blurred by the mists of time, legend has it that it goes back to that period long ago when a Jura winegrower forgot all about a cask of white wine he’d stored in a far corner of his cellar, only to discover many years later that it had undergone an incredible metamorphosis - wonderful enough to justify the appellations of ‘divine nectar’ or ‘liquid gold’.
 It’s true that the wine’s rich yellow robe, its subtle nose of walnuts and spices and complex nutty flavour with hints of honey and apple are such that nothing really comparable exists.

 Vinification is also special as the Savagnin grapes are harvested later than most other varieties, giving the wine its higher alcohol content; and after fermentation it’s allowed to age peacefully in oak casks for six years and three months during which time a veil of yeast forms on the surface, there by insulating the wine from all contact with the air.
 After ageing the cask of Vin Jaune is pierced (hence the name la Percèe,) by a tap and the bottling process begins.
 And here again the specifically-shaped bottle is just as special as the nectar it contains.
 Going under the name clavelin it contains 62 cl compared to the normal 75 cl - the 13 cl difference (the ‘angels’ share’ as it is so charmingly called) representing the inevitable evaporation during the lengthy cask-ageing period.